pconrad-webapps/pconrad-webapps.github.io/_topics/rails.md

     * It isn't absolutely necessary, but it is very helpful, to install the Ruby Version Manager (rvm) first.
     * Installing rvm allows you, when you are working on Rails project, to be always consistently use the same version of Ruby and of Rails each time you work on the project, even across different systems.
-2. Create and clone a new github repo
+2. Create a new github repo.
+    * Make it public if you want to be able to use various deployment tools for free (Heroku, Travis-CI, etc.)
+    * Use the `.gitignore` for Rails
 3.